microsoft/vscode-docs/release-notes/latest.md

 The TypeScript compiler `tsc` can down-level compile JavaScript files from ES6 to another language level.

-### Changes from the existing JavaScript support:
+### Changes

-* The language level is always ES6.
+* When using Salsa the language level is always ECMAScript 6.
 In the existing JavaScript language service, the default level was ES6 but there was support to define a lower level using the `target` attribute inside `jsconfig.json`.
 This support has been removed and the `target` attribute is now only used by `tsc` to define the target version when a JavaScript file is compiled to a lower ECMAScript version.
 * The existing JavaScript language service implicitly excluded some folders from the project, see the [doc](https://code.visualstudio.com/docs/languages/javascript#_javascript-projects-jsconfigjson).
 This is no longer the case and you must exclude these folders explicitly in your `jsconfig.json` file.
 * Salsa flags syntax errors but the JavaScript linting options `javascript.validate.lint.*` defined in the user settings are no longer supported.
 To get these linting options back, we recommend that you use a linter combined with a VS Code linter extension like [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) or [jshint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.jshint).
 * Salsa doesn't support the `AMD` module system, however `commonjs` is supported.